Late-boomer/stream-engine-docs/docs/index.md

 ### Remarks

-All coordinates are expressed in a left-handed Cartesian system.
+All coordinates are expressed in a right-handed Cartesian system.

 *device* must be a pointer to a valid tobii_device_t instance as created by calling tobii_device_create or tobii_device_create_ex.